 Playing Hard to Get

 I agree here and I’m glad he says it.
-Read how to get high quality men with mutual escalation.
+Read how to get high-quality men with mutual escalation.

-Matthew Hussey says that waiting X dates before having sex takes your focus into game playing and away from the most important thing: building a connection.
+Matthew Hussey says that waiting for X dates before having sex takes your focus into game playing and away from the most important thing: building a connection.

 Sex should happen when you make an emotional connection.